macharpe/meraki-mcp-cloudflare

 The Cisco Meraki MCP Server is a Model Context Protocol server that integrates AI assistants with Cisco Meraki network management capabilities, running on Cloudflare Workers.

 A Model Context Protocol (MCP) server that provides AI assistants with direct access to Cisco Meraki network management capabilities.
-This server runs on Cloudflare Workers and enables seamless integration between AI tools like Claude Desktop and your Meraki infrastructure.
+Built on Cloudflare Workers with Durable Objects and OAuth 2.0 authentication via Cloudflare Access.

 Inspiration: This implementation was inspired by Censini/mcp-server-meraki - credits to the original work for additional API method ideas.